Back

 \(\displaystyle \frac{80\text{mi}}{1\text{hour}}\times\frac{1\text{hour}} {60\text{min}}\:\times\frac{1609.344\text{m}}{1\text{mi}}\)

-Next, we cancel out miles:
+Next, cancel out miles:

 3 fractions multiplied together.
 80 miles over 1 hour times 1 hour over 60 minutes times 1609.344 meters over 1 mile.
 The miles in the numerator of the first fraction and the denominator of the last fraction have been crossed out.